-Once you generate the script, you can use it as is or implement the advanced configuration options to customize the script to suit your requirements.
+Once you have a basic configuration script, you can use it "as is" or implement the advanced configuration options to customize the script to suit your requirements.
 See Configuring the Instrumentation Script for details.

-Monitoring JS API
+Monitoring IS API

 You can also take a highly customized approach and use the Monitoring JS API to submit events to the Web Engagement Server.
 You can submit UserInfo, SignIn, SignOut, and even your own custom business events using this API.
 For example, you can use the API to identify visitors on your website.
 See Visitor Identification for details.